buddhiW/AI_travel_assistant/README.md

-# Versatile AI: Exploring modular approaches to building smarter assistants
+# Versatile AI: Exploring diverse approaches to building smarter assistants

 This project serves as an investigation of multiple methodologies for implementing an AI assistant.
 This assistant provides useful answers to travel-related queries.